inyono/copyright-headers/README.md

 # copyright-headers

-A configurable Node.js utility to keep your copyright headers up to date
+A configurable Node.js utility to keep your copyright headers up to date.